 The G-spot is a prostate gland, and is therefore naturally ultra-sensitive.
 Learn how to re-awaken its sensitivity, have G-spot orgasms, and flow fountainous bursts of female ejaculate!

 You Tube: Deborah Explains how to find the G-spot

 Dr. Beverly Whipple and Dr. John Perry and Dr. Alice Ladas for their scientific discoveries on the G-spot, specifically the muscles and nerves involved in the orgasm.
 These were published in their ground- breaking book: The G-Spot and Other Recent Discoveries About Human Sexuality (1982).
 Dr. Milan Zaviacic for his 20-year cellular study on the female prostate published in his monograph: The Human Female Prostate (1999).
 His scientific discoveries were many, including the existence of female ejaculation as prostatic fluid.

 Citations and References – Important Science Studies on the G-Spot (Female Prostate) and Female Ejaculation (Prostatic Fluid)

 Zaviacic, M. The Human Female Prostate: From Vestigial Skene’s Paraurethral Glands and Ducts to Woman’s Functional Prostate.
 Bratislava: Slovak Academic Press, 1999

 Ladas, A., Whipple, B., Perry, J. The G-spot and Other Recent Discoveries About Human Sexuality.
 New York: Holt and Company, 1982, 2005

-The decision to accept Zaviacic’s findings was made in 2001 but was not published until 2007 in Terminologia Histologica; International terms for Human Cytology and Histology, by Federative International Committeeon Anatomical Termonology (FICAT) (ISBN 978-078-176-6104).
+The decision to accept Zaviacic’s findings was made in 2001 (but was not published until 2007) in Terminologia Histologica; International Terms for Human Cytology and Histology, by Federative International Committee on Anatomical Terminology (FICAT) (ISBN 978-078-176-6104).